The best early Amazon Prime Day 2022 deals on Apple iPad tablets

 Check out our Amazon Prime Day deal roundups

-Still not an Amazon Prime subscriber?
-Learn more about Amazon Prime by tapping the button below.

-And while we think Amazon Prime Day 2022 is going to have some great deals, you don't have to wait for the sales event to score savings.
-Amazon is slashing prices on a bunch of products right now.
-Here's our roundup of early Amazon Prime Day 2022 deals:
+Amazon Prime Day 2022 has some great deals.
+The online retailer is slashing prices on a bunch of products right now.
+Here are all of our Amazon Prime Day deal roundups:

 - Don't wait until Prime Day 2022: Shop the best deals at Amazon right now